Our Patriots Serve.

 Start Serving!
 When your hours are complete, ask the supervisor for the organization where your served to fill out your UC Community Service Documentation Form.
 Great job!

-Students can submit their UC Community Service Documentation Form for Graduation or Hutton Scholar Credit to email@example.com or drop off form in the Campus Center mid-level, Office 116, above the Wellness Center.
+Students can submit their UC Community Service Documentation Form for Graduation or Hutton Scholar Credit to career.services [at] ucumberlands.edu (career[dot]services[at]ucumberlands[dot]edu) or drop off the form to the Office of Student Affairs in the top level of the Boswell Campus Center.

 Note: Community service hours will only be accepted up to 60 days post service date.